-Mouth cancer includes cancer that starts anywhere in your mouth, including:
+Mouth cancer can start anywhere in your mouth, such as:

-Nine out of 10 mouth cancers are squamous cell carcinomas.
-They develop in the flat, skin-like cells that cover the inside of your mouth.
+Nine out of 10 mouth cancers are a specific type of cancer called squamous cell carcinoma.
+They grow in the flat, skin-like cells that line the inside of your mouth.

 Other, rarer types of mouth cancer include:

 - salivary gland cancer, which starts in your salivary gland cells

 - lymphoma, which can start near the base of your tongue and tonsils

 - melanoma, which can start in skin pigment cells in your mouth or on your lips

 In the early stages of mouth cancer, you don’t always have symptoms.
 But sometimes you may notice: